lyra/plugin-oscommerce/README.md

 # PayZen for osCommerce

-PayZen for osCommerce is an open source plugin that links e-commerce websites based on osCommerce to PayZen secured payment gateway developped by [Lyra Network](https://www.lyra-network.com/).
+PayZen for osCommerce is an open source plugin that links e-commerce websites based on osCommerce to PayZen secure payment gateway developed by [Lyra Network](https://www.lyra-network.com/).

-# Installation & Upgrade
+## Installation & Upgrade

-If you already installed an old version of the module, you must uninstall it before installing new version :
+If you already installed an old version of the module, you must uninstall it before installing new version:

 - Go to Modules > Payment menu in the osCommerce backend, click on "PayZen - Payment by credit card" entry than click on "Remove Module" button.
 - Do the same thing with "PayZen - Payment in installments by credit card" if installed.

 **Do not forget to backup your module settings.**

-To install the new module version :
+To install the new module version:

 - Copy the catalog folder content to your osCommerce catalog folder.
 - Go to Modules > Payment menu in the osCommerce backend.